max-carter-math/max-carter-math.github.io/conf_talks.md

 * 1-4 Jul 2022: Operator Algebras, Dynamics and Groups, hosted by the University of Copenhagen, Denmark.

+* 5-9 Feb 2022: Operator Algebras and their Applications, Hosted by IPM, Iran, Virtual.

 #### Past Conferences/Workshops:

 * 7-10 Dec 2021: 65th Annual Meeting of the AustMS, hosted by the University of Newcastle, Australia.